 What’s the hardest thing about being a VA?

 Turning away business when they are not your ideal client.
-I have taken on too many clients against my gut instinct and never learn!
+I have taken on too many clients against my gut instinct and never seem to learn – especially when business is quiet, the temptation can be really hard to resist.

 How virtual are you?